-4.2.4.2 Permitted Housing Types/Uses
+4.2.3.2 Permitted House Types/Uses

 - a) Land designated High Density Residential may be zoned to permit:

 - i.
 Apartments units within apartment buildings; and,

 - ii.
 Special needs housing.

 - b) In addition to the permitted housing types within the High Density Residential Designation, lands within this Designation may also be zoned to permit:

 - i.
 Day care facilities;

 - ii.
 Home-based businesses;

 - iii.
 Special needs housing; and,

 - iv.
 Neighbourhood supporting uses.

-c) The list of permitted uses may be further refined through the Zoning By-law to ensure that new development is appropriate in the context of the adjacent and surrounding community.
+- c) The list of permitted uses may be further refined through the Zoning By-law to ensure that new development is appropriate in the context of the adjacent and surrounding community.

-- a) Apartment buildings shall have a minimum height of 4 storeys up to a maximum of 12 storeys in height. - b) High Density Residential areas may be developed to a residential density of between 80 and 150 units per net hectare. - c) Buildings shall be sited and designed to minimize potential for adverse impacts on Low Density Residential Areas.
-The Implementing Zoning By-law may include transition requirements including additional height restrictions, enhanced setbacks, step back and/or angular planes to achieve a comfortable relationship. - d) The Town shall prohibit amendments to this Plan and the Zoning By- law that would have the effect of reducing the density of a site in High Density Residential Designation.
+a) Apartment buildings shall have a minimum height of 4 storeys up to a maximum of

+12 storeys in height.

+- b) Buildings shall be sited and designed to minimize potential for adverse impacts on Low Density Residential Areas.
+The Implementing Zoning By-law may include transition requirements including additional height restrictions, enhanced setbacks, step back and/or angular planes to achieve a comfortable relationship. - c) The Town shall prohibit amendments to this Plan and the Zoning By-law that would have the effect of reducing the density of a site in High Density Residential Designation.